Nyx: Roman and later sources

 In the works of Roman poets, descriptions of Nox (the Latin name for Nyx) put a greater emphasis on her terrifying nature.
 In Virgil's Aeneid (1st century BC) she seems to have lived in the underworld, and drives a chariot across the sky, while Tibullus (1st century BC) describes her chariot as being pulled by four horses, and relates that the Stars come behind her in her journey, with Sleep following after them.
 In the Thebaid, Statius reports that Sleep is her "charioteer", while Ovid, in his Fasti, describes her as wearing a "wreath of poppy" around her head.

 In the works of Greek poets, Thetis is a Nereid who attracts the attention of both Zeus and Poseidon, until they receive a prophecy from the Titan Themis warning them that any son she produces will be greater in power than his father; according to the late Greek writer Libanius (4th century AD), however, it is Nyx who delivers this prophecy, rather than Themis.
-In the Dionysiaca of Nonnus (5th century), the goddess Iris, on the request on Hera, approaches Hypnos in the "ugly form" of his mother Nyx, and in a lengthy speech persuades him to help set Zeus to sleep.
+In the Dionysiaca of Nonnus (5th century), the goddess Iris, on the request of Hera, approaches Hypnos in the "ugly form" of his mother Nyx, and in a lengthy speech persuades him to help set Zeus to sleep.